gneu77/rx-signals/docs/rx-signals_start.md

 From now on:
 * the term _event-values-type_, always means the generic type of values
-* the term _event-type_, means a certain `EventId<T>`
+* the term _event-type_, means a distinct `EventId<T>`
 Thus, for `const luckyNumbers = getEventId<number>();`, the _event-type_ would be `luckyNumbers`, while the _event-values-type_ would be `number`,

 There can be multiple sources for a given _event-type_.
-One source that all event-streams have is a call to the dispatch function:
+One source that all event-streams have is a call to the `dispatch` function:
 ```typescript
 store.dispatch(id: EventId<T>, value: T);
 ```